-The column (if any) which determines the current Row Order.
-A selector shows the column (if any) on which the rows of the Apparent Table are sorted and allows you to choose a different one.
-The little arrow beside it indicates whether the sort is ascending or descending.
+The columns or expressions (if any) which determine the current Row Order.
+Selectors show the values (if any) on which the rows of the Apparent Table are sorted.
+The little arrow beside it indicates whether the sort is ascending (\checkmark) or descending (\square).
+The Add button (\square)